tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Illustrate the following example to the class:

-* Let's say Joe wanted to sign a legal agreement and send it to Anita, but he also wanted digital proof that was the exact agreement.
+* Let's say Joe wanted to sign a legal agreement and send it to Anita, but he also wanted digital proof confirming it was the exact same agreement.

 * What Joe can do is take the document and "sign" it with his private key.